kanix-1801/zenoway-hackathon/README.md

 # Zenoway

-Social Geeks is a decentralised social media platform that is designed to provide users with a secure, private, and user-controlled alternative to centralized social media platforms which is simple and easy to use.
+Zenoway is a decentralised social media platform that is designed to provide users with a secure, private, and user-controlled alternative to centralized social media platforms which is simple and easy to use.
 Zenoway is built a blockchain network, which ensures that user data is stored in a decentralized manner and is secure from unauthorized access.
 Users can interact with each other through a variety of features, including posts, likes, and following.

 ## Features